psevestre/openid-fapi/Financial_API_WD_CIBA.md

 * applications to obtain the OAuth tokens via a backchannel authentication flow in an appropriately secure manner for financial data access;
 * using the tokens to interact with the REST endpoints that provides financial data;

-This document is applicable to higher risk use cases which includes commercial and investment banking.

 ## 2. Normative references